xabbu42/Bachelorarbeit/essay.md

 verwenden kann:

 > For those who inherit Hume's theses about causation (either his
-> positive or his negative views) there ar obvious attractions in
+> positive or his negative views) there are obvious attractions in
 > seeking an account of explanation that does not take any causal
 > concept for granted.
 A successful analysis of explanation might be
 > used directly to offer an analysis of causation -- most simply, by